tony-framework/TonY/tony-examples/tony-in-gcp/README.md

 **Dependencies**

-- TensorFlow version 1.9
+- TensorFlow version 1.13.1

-**Note:** If you require a more recent TensorFlow and TensorBoard version, take a look at the progress of this issue to be able to upgrade to latest TensorFlow version.
+Note: If you require a different TensorFlow and TensorBoard version, please take a look at existing sample and modify accordingly.

 **Connect to Cloud Shell**